jordansissel/sysadvent/2011/24/article.md

 ## Discovery

 You'll need to start with some discovery (manual, automated, whatever) to learn how your current systems are configured.

-You'll be asking questions: How many differences are there across the sshd_config files?
+How many differences are there across the sshd_config files?
 Where do we use that backup users key?
 What's the log retention setting of the apache servers?
 Is it identical between those we upgraded from apache 1 and the fresh apache 2?

-When I first started to bring puppet in to my systems, I wrote custom scripts, ssh loops, and inventory-updating cronjobs to find the information I needed.
+When I first started to bring puppet in to my systems, I wrote custom scripts, ssh loops, and inventory-reporting cronjobs to find the information I needed.
 Now, there is an excellent solution to gather information you need in real time: [MCollective](http://puppetlabs.com/mcollective/introduction/).